Market Efficient Portfolios in a Systemic Economy: f-Efficient Holdings

 \subsubsection{Step 1: Aggregation}

-We start showing that the minimization problem \eqref{eq:yproblem} admits a unique solution. \begin{lemma} The unique solution to problem \eqref{eq:yproblem} is given by where $z:=\nv G^{-1}\nv{1}_K\in\bbr^K$. \end{lemma} The above expression indicates that aggregate $v$-weighted holdings are determined by the vector $v$, capturing the systemic significance of banks, weighted by the budget each bank is endowed with, and by the inverse of the matrix $\nv G$ which captures the size of the exogenous price shocks.
-Specifically, the aggregate systemically weighted budget vector $b^\top v$ is split into the $K$ available assets through the inverse of $\nv G$. \\
+We first show that the minimization problem \eqref{eq:yproblem} admits a unique solution. \begin{lemma} The unique solution to problem \eqref{eq:yproblem} is given by $y^*:=\frac{b^\top v}{\nv{1}_K^\top z}\cdot z,$ with $z:=\nv G^{-1}\nv{1}_K\in\bbr^K.$ \end{lemma} The above expression indicates that aggregate $v$-weighted holdings are determined by the vector $v$, capturing the systemic significance of banks, weighted by the budget each bank is endowed with, and by the inverse of the matrix $\nv G$ which captures the size of the exogenous price shocks.
+Specifically, the aggregate systemically weighted budget vector $b^\top v$ is split into the $K$ available assets through the inverse of $\nv G$.

 \begin{example} Consider the special case of zero mean shocks, i.e., set $\mu=0$.
-Then $y^*_k=(b^\top v)\cdot \frac{1/\sigma^2_k}{\sum\nolimits_{\ell=1}^K 1/\sigma_\ell^2}$.
+Then $y^*_k=(b^\top v) \frac{1/\sigma^2_k}{\sum\nolimits_{\ell=1}^K 1/\sigma_\ell^2}$.
 Hence, the higher the variance of price shocks $\sigma_k^2$, the lower the fraction of asset $k$ in the aggregate $v$-weighted holdings portfolio $y^*$.
-This is intuitive: an asset that creates high price pressure when banks manage their assets to restore their target leverage should, in aggregate, be invested less. \end{example}
+This is intuitive: an asset creating high price pressure when banks manage their assets to restore their target leverage should, in aggregate, be invested less. \end{example}